Beaver Creek Seasonal Hours & Closures

 Pack-it-in and pack-it-out – Your lunch and snacks may be tasty but please take your litter home to keep this special place clean, vibrant and healthy.

 Hand-Feeding Chickadees – Due to the low number of avian bird flu cases in our province and at the advice of provincial wildlife authorities, it is now safe to resume hand-feeding to the birds!
 Hand-feeding the chickadees is a fan favorite activity to do at Beaver Creek.
 Grab some bird seed at the interpretive desk on your way out to the trail, put some in your hand, and let the birds come to you!

 If you have any questions about what you can do on site, please contact our friendly interpretive team at 306-374-2474.

 Beaver Creek contains remnant sandhills prairie complexes which provide a unique habitat for grassland birds, wildflowers and home for numerous species at risk including the sand-dune reliant Smooth Goosefoot, and the ground nesting Common Nighthawk.
 The beavers that live there play an important role in keeping the creek habitat teeming with wildlife.
 Beavers build dams that flood waters upstream, creating beaver ponds.
 Many plants and animals make their homes in these sheltered ponds.
 The Interpretive Centre and staff provide opportunities to discover nature during all four seasons along a selection of nature trails.

 *Please note that no dogs are allowed at this site.

-Beaver Creek Conservation Area is pleased to offer a variety of year-round nature programs to organized groups upon request.
-Please contact us for program details and pricing.
-306-374-2474.
+Group Programs by Request: Beaver Creek Conservation Area is pleased to offer a variety of year-round nature programs to organized groups upon request.
+Please visit the education page for program details.